Cornea Treatment Center

 Our professional eye doctors will prescribe antibiotic eye drops or a special ointment to ensure your eye does not become infected.
 A minor scratch will heal itself in 1 to 3 days, though more severe abrasions will require longer healing periods.

 The primary cause of a corneal ulcer is a bacterial infection that has invaded the cornea.
 Contact lens wearers are susceptible to eye irritation, which may lead to an ulcer.
 An immediate visit to your eye doctor should be your first step.
-An untreated corneal ulcer can lead to severe vision loss or the complete loss of an eye.
-We will treat the issue promptly and make sure you won’t require a corneal transplant.
+An untreated corneal ulcer can lead to severe vision loss.

 Common Cornea Problems